Subscribe to Updates

 A media studies student from Christ University pursuing a triple major degree in mass communication, English literature and Psychology.
 I am from Kolkata and I am not a Bengali.
 Amateur writer and a wannabe filmmaker.
 Dancer.
 Loves doing random DIY Projects.
 A believer of karma and destiny.
 Social Worker.
 Daydreamer.
 Solivagant and a bibliophile.

 Frequently called cognitive computing or machine learning, artificial intelligence is essentially computers executing tasks customarily performed by individuals.
 In basic terms, AI innovation works by applying a measure of test information and results, beforehand inspected by an expert, to a cognitive system.
 The system is then ready to use information at rapid rates to deliver a speedier and more precise outcome.
 AI displays its own set of risks – including innovation or algorithm errors, and inaccurate applications.
-This basic structure has lead to a global anxiety about automation.
-Artificially intelligent robots could replace law enforcement, could be the next big…
+With the rise of AI lawyers or artificially intelligent lawyers, it will be interesting to see how the legal industry adapts and changes…

 We’ve discussed the Hyperloop extensively in the past.
 The broadband of transportation was ‘open-sourced’ by Elon Musk, allowing multiple companies to compete for the same technology.
 Hyperloop One is one of them, and it is set to redefine commute for Indians by bringing it to the country.
 Quick Recap Hyperloop is an altogether new ‘mode’ of transportation – a category of its own, much like aircrafts and ships and road vehicles.
 It is land based travel at air based speed, with the capacity that of a train for the price of a bus ticket.
 While it does sound like a flight of fancy…